 Martin is a network security engineer with several years experience in various markets including retail and aerospace in many different countries and at the moment works for a UK based tier 1 service provider working with technology from Cisco, F5, Checkpoint, Infoblox, and, of course, Juniper.

-Course Overview Hi everyone.
-My name is Martin Brown, and welcome to my course, Layer 2 Switching and VLANs in Junos OS.
-I am a network security engineer for a tier 1 service provider.
+Course Overview [Autogenerated] Hi, everyone.
+My name is Martin Brown.
+Welcome to my course layer to switching and villains in June. ____ OS I mean network security engineer for 81 service provider.
 Now networks have moved on considerably in recent years.
 They have become faster and bigger.
-They are now networks for the Enterprise.
-In this course we're going to look at switches designed for the Enterprise environment, Juniper EX series switches, and how they can move frames around the network quickly and reliably.
-Some of the major topics that we will cover include, how Ethernet has evolved, how switches switch, what VLANs are, and how to perform basic configuration on switches.
-By the end of this course you'll be able to understand the basics of switching, and feel more confident in applying a basic configuration on Juniper EX series switches, although, before beginning the course you should really be familiar with the basics of the Junos operating system.
-I hope you will join me on this journey to learn all about switches with the JNCIS-ENT Layer 2 Switching and VLAN course at Pluralsight.
+They are now networks for the enterprise.
+In this course, we're going to look at switches designed for the enterprise environment, juniper X, serious switches and how they can move frames around the network quickly and reliably.
+Some of the major topics that we will cover include help Ethan.
+It has evolved how switches switch, what villains are and how to perform basic configuration on switches.
+By the end of this course, you'll be able to understand the basics of switch in and feel more confident in a plan of base configuration on Juniper PX.
+Serious Richards Although before beginning the course, you should really be familiar with the basics of the genius operating system.
+I hope you'll join me on this journey to learn all about switches with Jay.
+Answer Yes, TNT layer to switching and real and course at your site.